 Section 15.4 Negotiating Committee.
-One (1) employee of the bargaining unit shall be allowed paid time off for contract negotiation purposes.
+Two (2) employees of the bargaining unit shall be allowed paid time off for contract negotiation purposes.
 If the negotiations continue beyond the employee's regular workday, such employee shall not receive any pay beyond his or her regular work hours for participating in the negotiations.
-One (1) additional bargaining unit employee elected to serve on the negotiating committee will be released (without pay) from work to attend scheduled negotiating meetings.
 Upon request from the Union the County will provide a written statement of the dates and hours of release time and the employee's regular hourly rate.